 About

 She is the author of Woman of Color (Abrams, 2019), for which she received the Breakout Author of the Year award at the 15th African American Literary Awards.
-The book was also featured in Jay-Z’s personal bookshelf installation for the Brooklyn Public Library’s Book of HOV exhibit, is taught in colleges across the country, and is held in nearly 500 library collections worldwide, including NYU, The Cooper Union, The New School, Columbia University, the Fashion Institute of Technology, and the Metropolitan Museum of Art’s Watson Library.
-Her book Stand In My Window (Dial Press, 2025) is held in prestigious academic libraries, including Princeton and Bard, supporting its use in classrooms, workshops, and community reading programs.
+The book was also featured in Jay-Z's personal bookshelf installation for the Brooklyn Public Library's Book of HOV exhibit, and is held in nearly 500 library collections worldwide, including NYU, The Cooper Union, The New School, Columbia University, Drew University, the Fashion Institute of Technology, and the Metropolitan Museum of Art's Watson Library.
+Stand In My Window is collected by prestigious academic libraries, including Princeton, supporting its use in classrooms, workshops, and community reading programs.
 She is also the author of The Hair Book (Union Square, 2022).
+All of her books are held in the Library of Congress's permanent collection, marking them as part of the nation's literary and cultural record.

 Her work centers on creative stewardship and strategy across digital storytelling and editorial practice.
 Through editorial leadership and arts and culture editing, she helps organizations and businesses shape thoughtful, resonant narratives across platforms.
-She frequently guest lectures with creative writing and architecture programs on themes of home, land, and space, and teaches seasonal storytelling workshops grounded in writing, observation, and practice.
+She frequently guest lectures with creative writing and architecture programs on themes of home, land, and space, and teaches seasonal storytelling workshops rooted in slow observation, memory work, and the relationship between place and story.

 For literary questions, please contact: Creative Artists Agency